oliviermilla/superseeder/README.md

 Writing seeds
 -------------
-Let say you want to seed the following models with their relations:
+Let's say you want to seed the following models with their relations:

 ```ruby
 model Car < ActiveRecord::Base